By Margaret Magnus

 Jean Adriel Meets Avatar Meher Baba

-Through a mutual contact they learned of the Perfect Master, Shri Meher Baba (1894-1969).
-Later in 1953, Meher Baba publicly announced that he was the Avatar of the Age, God in human form.
-He said he was the same Ancient One known in the past as Zoroaster, Rama, Krishna, Buddha, Jesus, and Mohammed.
+It was later in in 1953 that Meher Baba publicly declared that He was the Avatar of the Age, God in human form.
+He said He was the same Ancient One known in the past as Zoroaster, Rama, Krishna, Buddha, Jesus, and Mohammed.

-Jean and Malcom planned to visit Meher Baba in England in 1931, but before they booked their trip, he sent them a cable asking them to make arrangements for his visit to America.
+Jean and Malcom planned to visit Meher Baba in England during His first trip to the West in 1931, but just before they booked their passage, they received a cable from Meher Baba asking them instead to make arrangements for His coming to America.

 Through a friend, they obtained a home 40 miles outside New York City on the Croton River known as the Harmon Retreat.
 It was Meher Baba’s headquarters for a month in November 1931. ,